junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-The next two days are weekend, and Cas's old working place doesn't open.
+The next two days are the weekend, and Cas's old workplace doesn't open.
 Which means not much investigation to do, which means for the first time in over two weeks, Dean finally gets some real rest.

-He wakes up to a dull raining sound outside window, the room feels dim and chilly.
+He wakes up to a dull rainy sound outside the window, the room feels dim and chilly.

-Dean lies on his bed for a moment longer, staring at the ceiling, feeling a little out of place. *How come he suddenly can't remember what he'd usually do when he didn't share the room with a ghost or have murder investigation to do on a lazy weekend?*
+Dean lies on his bed for a moment longer, staring at the ceiling, feeling a little out of place. *How come he suddenly can't remember what he'd usually do when he didn't share the room with a ghost or have a murder investigation to do on a lazy weekend?*

 Dean chuckles at himself slightly.
-Just little more than one week, he's already getting used to two things he didn't think he would ever have: his roommate is a ghost, and the said roommate is a dorky, hot guy who he would have been a good friend with if he knew him earlier.
+Just a little more than one week, he's already getting used to two things he didn't think he would ever have: his roommate is a ghost, and the said roommate is a dorky, hot guy who he knew he would have been a good friend with if he had known him earlier.

-He leaves the bed, still thinking about that second point, wondering if befriending with a ghost is still an option, or if it would just be too weird.
+He leaves the bed, still thinking about that second point, wondering if befriending a ghost is still an option, or if it would just be too weird.

-Cas greets him good morning from the living room, standing close to the closed window.
+Cas greets him with a good morning from the living room, standing close to the closed window.

-The ceiling-to-floor window's handle has a thin layer of ice covered on it, frost expanding to another few inches on the glass.
+The ceiling-to-floor window's handle has a thin layer of ice covering it, with frost expanding to another few inches on the other glass.
 Some dry water marks on the floor before the window.

 Dean stares at the window, then looks at Cas with a small frown.
 "What did you do?"